 We provide training to ensure our recruitment practices are fair and equal and that opportunities are open to all, regardless of gender, background or identity.

-We partner with agencies such as Black Young Professional’s Network and have implemented the Rooney Rule, which means that Catalyst will ensure that there are candidates from under-represented ethnicities for all senior positions to improve ethnic diversity in our leadership team.
+We work with various external partners and have implemented the Rooney Rule, which means that Catalyst will ensure that there are candidates from under-represented ethnicities for all senior positions to improve ethnic diversity in our leadership team.

 We want all colleagues to thrive, develop and succeed.
 We want to make sure our diversity and inclusion principles are weaved into all personal development and we have a mentoring and shadow executive committee programme to bring on talent.